 Modern American string band Joy Kills Sorrow makes its Basement Music Series debut - and debuts its new bassist - with a bold new brand of acoustic music.
 The Boston-based string band brings a decidedly modern sensibility to an old-world sound, channeling the prodigious talents of its individual members into elegant arrangements and well-crafted songs.
 "Subtle and snazzy, this new jack acoustic outfit merges bluegrass with jazz like it was the most natural combination in the world," praises the Los Angeles Daily News.

 While the group pays due homage to its bluegrass roots its name refers to one of the first radio stations to broadcast the music of Bill Monroe it truly excels in its rich and textured treatment of more contemporary material.
-Boasting a full arsenal of original songs, Joy Kills Sorrow plumbs the entire spectrum of its spare instrumentation, effortlessly merging influences as
+Boasting a full arsenal of original songs, Joy Kills Sorrow plumbs the entire spectrum of its spare instrumentation, effortlessly merging influences as diverse as folk, rock, pop and jazz.

 Joy Kills Sorrow first emerged out of Boston's thriving folk music scene in 2005, releasing its self-titled debut album in 2007.
 Since its inception, Joy Kills Sorrow has performed at theaters, listening rooms, and festivals across the continent and has been featured on nationally syndicated radio program, including NPR's "Mountain Stage."
 Founding member Matthew Arcara, a subtle and expressive guitarist, was the 2006 winner of Winfield's National Flatpicking Championship and has performed with such luminaries as Darol Anger and David Grier.
 Mandolin virtuoso Jacob Joliff is Berklee's first full-scholarship mandolin student and a veteran performer who has toured professionally since age 11, sharing the stage with the likes of David Grisman and Mike Marshall.
 Wesley Corbett, a banjoist of uncommon facility and grace, has toured the country with Crooked Still, the Biscuit Burners and the Bee Eaters, and was featured in the August 2008 issue of Banjo Newsletter.
 Emma Beaton, the 2008 Canadian Folk Music Awards' Young Performer of the Year, adds an earthy, powerful presence.
 New bass player Zoe Guigueno joined the band in February, invigorating her new bandmates as they return to the studio to record new songs.
 For more information, visit joykillssorrow.com.